selira/plchef/README.md

 ```

 ### Start the app in development mode (hot-code reloading, error reporting, etc.)
+Make the env file from example.
 ```bash
 npm run dev
 ```

 ### Build the app for production (better performance, all genres)
+Make the env.production file from example.
 ```bash
 npm i -g @quasar/cli #installing the quasar cli quasar build